Backpropagation through Signal Temporal Logic Specifications: Infusing Logical Structure into Gradient-Based Methods: Abstract

 \section{Abstract}

 This paper presents a technique, named \texttt{stlcg}, to compute the quantitative semantics of Signal Temporal Logic (STL) formulas using computation graphs. \texttt{stlcg} provides a platform which enables the incorporation of logical specifications into robotics problems that benefit from gradient-based solutions.
 Specifically, STL is a powerful and expressive formal language that can specify spatial and temporal properties of signals generated by both continuous and hybrid systems.
 The quantitative semantics of STL provide a robustness metric, i.e., how much a signal satisfies or violates an STL specification.
 In this work, we devise a systematic methodology for translating STL robustness formulas into computation graphs.
-With this representation, and by leveraging off-the-shelf automatic differentiation tools, we are able to back-propagate through STL robustness formulas and hence enable a natural and easy-to-use integration with many gradient-based approaches used in robotics.
-We demonstrate, through examples stemming from various robotics applications, that \texttt{stlcg} is versatile, computationally efficient, and capable of injecting human-domain knowledge into the problem formulation. \keywords{Signal temporal logic, robustness, computation graph, back-propagation, logical structure}
+With this representation, and by leveraging off-the-shelf automatic differentiation tools, we are able to efficiently backpropagate through STL robustness formulas and hence enable a natural and easy-to-use integration of STL specifications with many gradient-based approaches used in robotics.
+Through a number of examples stemming from various robotics applications, we demonstrate that \texttt{stlcg} is versatile, computationally efficient, and capable of incorporating human-domain knowledge into the problem formulation.